Miesville Ravine Park Reserve: Hiking trails

 Year-round hiking trails within the reserve consist of more than 2 mi total.
 There are 2.3 mi of ungroomed trails for snowshoeing that offer scenic views of the valley floor and surrounding bluffs.
 There are two picnic shelters available on a first-come, first-served basis or are available for rent.

 Trout Brook

 Trout Brook is a 4.58 mi, small stream totally within this reserve in Dakota County.
 Trout Brook is in a karst landscape.
 Tributaries of Trout Brook include Weber Run and an East Branch and West Branch of Trout Run.
 Several springs have been identified that feed cold water to the stream.
 These springs have been monitored for several decades to monitor pollution.
 Trout Brook is a tributary of the Cannon River, which flows into the Mississippi River at Red Wing.
 The entire length of Trout Brook has been designated a trout stream by the Minnesota Department of Natural Resources.
-The stream constains Brook trout and brown trout.
+The stream contains Brook trout and brown trout.

 There are also Trout Brooks in Pine, Ramsey, Wabasha, and Washington Counties, Minnesota.